p-buse/p-buse.github.io/_posts/2015-08-29-grand-canyon.md

 ---
 layout: post
-title: Grand Canyon: One Big Canyon
+title: "Grand Canyon: One Big Canyon"
 description: More than just a hole in the ground!
 ---